PixelRidge-Softworks/NETRAVE/README.md

 NETRAVE is an open-source project, and contributions are welcome.
 If you're interested in contributing, please fork the repository and make your changes.
 Once you're done, submit a pull request.
 All contributions, no matter how small, are greatly appreciated.

 ## Contact
-Connor is always open to receiving emails.
-If you have any questions, suggestions, or just want to say hi, you can reach him at vetheon@pixelatedstudios.net.
+Connor is always open to receiving questions.
+If you have any questions, suggestions, or just want to say hi, you can reach him at vetheon@pixelatedstudios.net or on discord via VetheonGames#0001.

 ## Conclusion
 NETRAVE is a robust, modular cybersecurity solution that provides a high level of security, vigilance, and response to threats.
 Its open-source nature and modular design make it a flexible and adaptable solution that can meet the changing needs of any network environment.
 Whether you're a network administrator looking for a comprehensive security solution, or a developer interested in contributing to an open-source project, NETRAVE has something to offer you.